Botswana

 Code of Ethics for Professional Accountants

-The Accountants Act 2010 requires the Botswana Institute of Charted Accountants (BICA) to establish a Code of Ethics for professional accountants that is aligned with the IESBA Code of Ethics.
-The institute reports that the 2020 International Code of Ethics was adopted as issued by the IESBA.
+The Accountants Act 2010 as amended requires the Botswana Institute of Charted Accountants (BICA) to establish a Code of Ethics for professional accountants that is aligned with the IESBA Code of Ethics.
+The institute reports that the latest IESBA Code of Ethics for Professional Accountants and other pronouncements as issued by the IESBA have been fully adopted.

-BICA’s activities are subject to the oversight of the Botswana Accountancy Oversight Authority (BAOA) in accordance with the Financial Reporting Act 2010.
+BICA’s activities are subject to the oversight of the Botswana Accountancy Oversight Authority (BAOA) in accordance with the Financial Reporting Act 2010 as amended.
 The Act states that the BAOA may adopt and issue ethics standards.
-The BAOA adopted the Code of Ethics as issued by the IESBA once it was operational in 2016.
+The BAOA adopted the Code of Ethics as issued by the IESBA.

 Current Status: Adopted